 1. Initial Public Offering (IPO): A company collaborates with an underwriter (often an investment bank) to determine the details of the stock issuance.
 After marketing the shares to potential investors, the underwriter facilitates the sale, allowing the company to raise operational funds.

 2. Trading Stage: Investors analyze stocks, place orders through brokers, and trade based on supply and demand.
-Stock prices are influenced by factors such as company performance and investor sentiment.
+Stock prices are affected by elements like a company's performance and investors' feelings.
 Orders may include market orders (trading at the current market price) or limit orders (trading at a specific price).

 3. Clearing and Settlement: This process ensures the smooth transfer of funds and securities between buyers and sellers.
 Specialized clearing agencies oversee these operations to reduce risks and increase efficiency.